 The human resource industry is one of the most dynamic in the world.
 It is constantly evolving and changing.
 This dynamism presents numerous opportunities.
 However, it also throws up problems every now and then.

 Every human resource professional who desires to enjoy consistent success needs to stay abreast with the ever changing nature of HR.
 At a minimum, they need to stay alert to the problems which are constantly emerging.
 The reason for this is simple: failing to exploit opportunities will not hurt you (except for missing out on the potential benefits of the opportunities).
 However, failing to anticipate and tackle problems in advance will certainly hurt you.

-Generally, there HRs face many problems.
+Generally, their HRs face many problems.
 However, in recent times, there are 3 critical problems which have emerged.
 These three problems have to potential to undo any HR professional’s hard work.
 However, they are even more pronounced in organizations which hire 50 or more people a year.